sky-is-winning/yukon-item-exporter/README.md

 This repo uses Ruffle to export frames for items, so they can be used in the Yukon client or any similar project.

 I recently massively overhauled this process, making it way easier.
-Just navigate to the releases section to download the installer, drag in your SWFs and you're good to go.
+Just navigate to the releases section to download the compiled binaries, open YukonExporter.exe, drag in your SWFs and you're good to go.

 ## Building from source: